User revolt: Reddit

 On July 2, 2015, Reddit began experiencing a series of blackouts as moderators set popular subreddit communities to private, in an event dubbed "AMAgeddon" – a portmanteau of AMA ("ask me anything") and Armageddon.
 This was done in protest of the recent firing of Victoria Taylor, an administrator who helped organize citizen-led interviews with famous people on the popular "Ask me Anything" subreddit.
 Organizers of the blackout also expressed resentment about the recent severance of the communication between Reddit and the moderators of subreddits.
 The blackout intensified on July 3 when former community manager David Croach gave an AMA about being fired.
 Before deleting his posts, he stated that Ellen Pao dismissed him with one year of health coverage when he had cancer and did not recover quickly enough.
 Following this, a Change.org petition to remove Pao as CEO of Reddit Inc. reached over 200,000 signatures.
 Pao posted a response on July 3 as well as an extended version of it on July 6 in which she apologized for bad communication and not delivering on promises.
 She also apologized on behalf of the other administrators and noted that problems already existed over the past several years.
 On July 10, Pao resigned as CEO and was replaced by former CEO and co-founder Steve Huffman.

+2023 API changes

 Twitter

 In 2013 Twitter users organized a revolt when Twitter took away a defensive tool that allowed people to protect themselves from other users that they chose to block.
 In response to the revolt Twitter restored some rights to its users.